Nonuniversal theory

 Nonuniversal theory is a theory of cognitive development first created by David Henry Feldman, a professor at the Eliot-Pearson School of Child Development at Tufts University.
 The theory proposes that development occurs in domain-specific stages (versus the universal stages of Piaget and others).
 The stages are: novice, apprentice, journeyman, craftsman, expert and master.

 The transition of one stage to the next is one of the core concepts of the theory.
 In it, development begins with the consolidation of a skill set.
-Outlying skills are brought closer together through integration of advanced skills or development of retarded skills.
+Outlying skills are brought closer together through integration of advanced skills or development of delayed skills.
 The next step is elaboration, where new skills are added.
 This is followed by a period of stagnation, followed by a phase in which a novel skill emerges which is more advanced than the others.
 This novel skill then pulls the other skills along with it in a phase called reversion.
 Then the process repeats itself with another stage of consolidation.
 This continues until the learner reaches the master level.

-Note that the drive for personal skill development doesn't always cease at this particular point, it can cease at any phase and typically ceases during a protracted stagnation phase.
+The drive for personal skill development doesn't always cease at this particular point, it can cease at any phase and typically ceases during a protracted stagnation phase.